grafana/mimir/docs/sources/mimir/operators-guide/configure/configure-zone-aware-replication.md

 Most cloud providers charge for inter-availability zone networking.
 Deploying Grafana Mimir with zone-aware replication across multiple cloud provider availability zones likely results in additional networking costs.

+> **Note:** The requests that the distributors receive are usually compressed, and the requests that the distributors send to the ingesters are uncompressed by default.
+> This can result in increased cross-zone bandwidth costs (because at least two ingesters will be in different availability zones).
+> If this cost is a concern, you can compress those requests by setting the `-ingester.client.grpc-compression` CLI flag, or its respective YAML configuration parameter, to `snappy` or `gzip` in the distributors.

 ## Kubernetes operator for simplifying rollouts of zone-aware components